Kessie inspires AC Milan past Colley’s Sampdoria | Goal.com

 Kessie inspires AC Milan past Colley’s Sampdoria

-Franck Kessie was on target as AC Milan defeated Sampdoria 2-1 in Sunday’s Italian Serie A clash.
+Franck Kessie was on target as AC Milan defeated Sampdoria 2-1 in Sunday’s Serie A clash.

-The 23-year-old Ivorian converted from the spot to hand Stefano Pioli’s men a first-half lead before substitute Samuel Castillejo got the winning strike with 13 minutes left to play.
+The 23-year-old Ivorian converted from the spot to hand Stefano Pioli’s men a first-half lead before substitute Samuel Castillejo got the second strike with 14 minutes left to play.

 Although Albin Ekdal pulled one back for the determined hosts in the 82nd minute, it could not halt the Red and Blacks from picking up their third successive victory.